Blotch3D/Blotch3D/README.md

 use an alpha value of only zero or one (or close to them), indicating absence or presence of visible pixels.
 Alpha testing works well with textures like that.
-For alpha values specifically intended to show partial translucency (alpha values near 0.5), it doesn't work well.
-In those cases, you can live with the artifacts, or beyond that at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near).
-For some textures it might be worth it to draw without updating the depth buffer at all (do a
+For alpha values specifically intended to show partial translucency (alpha values nearer to 0.5), it doesn't work well.
+In those cases, you can either live with the artifacts, or beyond that at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near).
+For some scenes it might be worth it to draw without updating the depth buffer at all (do a
 \"Graphics.GraphicsDevice.DepthStencilState =
 Graphics.DepthStencilStateDisabled" in the BlSprite.PreDraw delegate,